Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Editing Test Links

 To modify an existing Test Link you simply need to click on the "***Edit***" button to the right of the step, or double click on the cells in the row.
-That will open up the special dialog box used for editing the parameter values associated with a specific linked test case:
+This will open up the special dialog box used for editing the parameter values to pass into the specific linked test case:

 ![](img/Test_Case_Management_146.png)